josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/🎙_congress_radio_and_partition_cinema.md

 The magic was not just the signal, but the sound: to tune in and hear *not a foreign language*, but the cadence of one’s own voice on the airwaves was itself liberation.
 English had been enforced as the language of law and governance, but it was not the speech of daily life.
 After hearing only stylised BBC tones or the clipped commands of police and military radios, Congress Radio carried a different intimacy.
 Even if you did not speak Hindi or Urdu directly, the woman on the radio *sounded like you*.

 That struggle over voice carries forward.
 In the UK today, debates around language and regional recognition are still live.
 In theory, languages like Welsh enjoy statutory protection, yet in practice this is unevenly honoured.
 Regional accents on national television are a very recent expansion, and characters from outside the South East are often typecast into caricatures of a “regional persona.”
 This narrowness flattens the diversity of the UK’s history and cultures — a reminder that who is heard, and how, remains political.
-The Media Act 2024 shows such questions are still actively legislated by Parliament.
+The *staged commencements* Media Act 2024 show such questions are still actively legislated by Parliament.

 ---